broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md

 # 2.0.3
 2024-11-04 (Date of Last Commit)

-* Changed a flag in JoinMultiomeBarcodes task in H5adUtils.wdl to se CSI instead of TBI indexing in tabix command to support chromosomes larger than 512 Mbp.
-This task should not affect the smart-seq pipeline.
+* Updated the tabix flag in JoinMultiomeBarcodes task in H5adUtils.wdl to use CSI instead of TBI indexing, which supports chromosomes larger than 512 Mbp; this task should not affect the snSS2 pipeline

 # 2.0.2
 2024-10-23 (Date of Last Commit)